Home

 Original Base Price$1,299

 With an even more powerful processor than the previous generation, the G4 included a PowerPC G4 CPU running at 700MHz.
-The standard configuration included up to 256MB of RAM and a 40GB hard drive.
+The standard configuration included 256MB of RAM and a 40GB hard drive.
 WiFi and ethernet were standard features, and later models of the G4 included early versions of Bluetooth.
 Additionally, a tray-loading optical drive for playing CDs and DVDs was built into the front of the iMac’s base.

 This iMac also featured the newest addition of Mac OS, known as Mac OS “X.” This new operating system eventually made its way to every computer in Apple’s lineup.
 While the iMac G4 was popular, it wasn’t long before Apple created the next generation to replace it.